 Orthopaedic injuries include fractures of the limbs and pelvis, many of which need immediate operative management far away from your home.

 Spinal and neck injuries can cause permanent paralysis - a devastating outcome for both you and your loved ones.
-Please consider wearing all of the proper protective gear and body armor when you choose to ride a motorcycle or moped.
+Please consider wearing all of the proper protective gear and body armour when you choose to ride a motorcycle or moped.

 Lesser but still potentially significant injuries can include internal injuries and bleeding (most commonly from striking the handlebars or whatever other objects you might hit), groin injuries (striking the petrol tank) and eye injuries from foreign bodies such as stones or insects (use your visor or wear sunglasses!).